 Portable: Unlike the electric meat grinder, a manual meat grinder requires no power input source.
 So you won’t have to worry about a power source for the meat grinder to work in remote areas, like hunting or camping trips.

 Besides, it’s not as heavy as those electric meat grinders.
 So expect easy portability from place to place.
-It takes less space to operate compared to the electric meat grinder.
+It takes up less space to operate compared to the electric meat grinder.

-The price: Another biggest selling point of the manual meat grinder over an electric meat grinder is the affordable price tag.
+The price: Another big selling point of the manual meat grinder over an electric meat grinder is the affordable price tag.
 Those who are new or low on a budget should consider buying a manual meat grinder.

 Manual Meat Grinder Cons

 Not very convenient: The absence of a motor in a meat grinder has some disadvantages.
 You will only have your arm’s power to rely on.
-So it’s impossible to match the exact precision and power of each portion of meat.
+So it’s impossible to match the exact precision and control of each portion of meat.

-A few Frequently Asked Questions About the Meat Grinder
+A Few Frequently Asked Questions About the Meat Grinder

 What is a good meat grinder for a home?